purpleteam-labs/purpleteam/README.md

    npm run debugAppAndCli
    ```
 3. Then open your debugging UI.
 If you use the chrome developer tools browse to `chrome://inspect` and click the "inspect" link and you will be dropped into your app (index.js in this case)
-4. Step through the index.js file until the purpleteam process is spawned, at which point you will see the second "inspect" link if using the chrome developer tools
+4. Step through the index.js file until the _purpleteam_ process is spawned, at which point you will see the second "inspect" link if using the chrome developer tools
-5. Click the second "inspect" link and you should be dropped into the purpleteam source code.
-Now you can step through and inspect both your application code and the purpleteam CLI code
+5. Click the second "inspect" link and you should be dropped into the _purpleteam_ source code.
+Now you can step through and inspect both your application code and the _PurpleTeam_ CLI code